k98kurz/functionalResult/readme.md

 - Result type for explicit error handling without exceptions
 - Functional transformations with map, chain, and pipe for composing operations
 - Pattern matching with match, fold, and getOrElse for handling both outcomes
-- Array utilities including sequence, traverse, and partitionResults
+- Array operations including sequence, traverse, and partitionResults
 - Validation support for collecting multiple errors
 - Interoperability between Result-based and exception-based code via tryCatch and unwrapResult
 - Side-effect operations (tap, tapError) for logging and debugging inside pipelines